"Sell me this pen." That might just be the best sales one-liner in history.

 Why Ask a Sales Candidate to "Sell Me This Pen"?

-The first is known as value-added selling, where a candidate attempts to create interest by highlighting the various features of the product which make it desirable.
+The first of the three is known as value-added selling, where a candidate attempts to create interest by highlighting the various features of the product that make it desirable.
+They may say something like:

 "This pen is gold -- that positions you as a person of value to your peers."